 Note: PA 5140 is no longer a prerequisite for PA 5170

 - Two electives (6 units) selected from any 5000 or 6000 level PA non-core class.

 Nonprofit Career Paths

-The nonprofit sector contributes an estimated $1.047.2 trillion to the U.S. economy, with over 1.54 million nonprofits registered with IRS, according to the Urban Institute.
-Nonprofit organizations span various focus areas including but not limited to education, health, environmental and animal rights, sports, music, social services, and research.
+The nonprofit sector contributes an estimated $1.047.2 trillion to the U.S. economy, with over 1.54 million nonprofits registered with the IRS, according to the Urban Institute.
+Nonprofit organizations span various focus areas including but not limited to education, health, the environment, animal rights, sports, music, social services, and research.
 With such a large footprint, there are a number of career paths that students can take to become leaders in the nonprofit sector.
 Some popular job titles in nonprofit management include Marketing Associate, Campaign Manager, Development Director, Executive Director, Program Officer, Volunteer Services Director, Grant Administrator, Social Media Coordinator, and Special Events Coordinator.

 Course Intro Video

 Want to learn more about the Nonprofit Management concentration?
 In this video, Dr. Anthony Silard tells you what it's all about and the course requirements.